JiekaiLab/GREE/README.md

 binByGroup_norm_HVbin = getHVbinMatrix(binByGroup_norm,bin_max_thr=7,bin_fc_thr=70)
 ```

-Finally, for each gene, GALILEO use `getGeneByGroupMatrix` function to sum the accessibility of highly variable bins that overlaps with the gene window (user-defined, default is 2 kb upstream and downstream of the gene body) and do not cross another gene region.
+Finally, for each gene, GREE use `getGeneByGroupMatrix` function to sum the accessibility of highly variable bins that overlaps with the gene window (user-defined, default is 2 kb upstream and downstream of the gene body) and do not cross another gene region.
 And we can get the GeneByGroup matrix.

 ```R
 GeneByGroup = getGeneByGroupMatrix(genes,binByGroup_norm_HVbin)